apache/pekko/docs/src/main/paradox/serialization.md

 @@@ note

-Akka serialization with Java serialization is disabled by default and Akka itself doesn't use Java serialization for any of its internal messages.
+Pekko serialization with Java serialization is disabled by default and Pekko itself doesn't use Java serialization for any of its internal messages.
 It is highly discouraged to enable Java serialization in production.

 The log messages emitted by the disabled Java serializer in production SHOULD be treated as potential